 Ultimately, there’s a reason we don’t see plus bikes at the highest end of the sport.
 Riders seeking to race or push the limits of their bikes benefit most from more specialized equipment.
 But plus tires still have a valuable place in the riding spectrum.
 Not every rider is looking to win XC races or smash the gnarliest trail features imaginable.
 Not everyone wants to be a racer or an extreme athlete.
 In fact, I’d venture to say that most riders are on bikes for the same reason, to have fun, and maybe get some exercise along the way.

-For regular riding, plus tires feel great.
+For every day, fun riding, plus tires feel great.
 Flowy and loose terrain is where they really shine.
 In fact, the Cannondale Bad Habit and Santa Cruz Tallboy are two of the most fun bikes I’ve ridden all year.
 I can ride along on flow trails without worrying so much about things.
 With all that tire volume, I can turn in without focusing on edging the sideknobs as hard as possible.
 I can enjoy the scenery, the air, and everything else about the ride.
 The bikes simply disappear beneath me and do their magic.

 In the case of bikes like the Santa Cruz Tallboy and Hightower, I find the ability to switch wheel sizes between plus and 29” to be a nice option.
 It costs some extra money but having a second 29er wheelset for when I want to race, or if I just fancy a new challenge, opens up so many possibilities for the bike.
 If I were to do any ultra long distance or bikepacking adventure, riding plus would be my choice.
 I could load up a bike like the Pivot Les with tons of gear and just cruise.
 The extra comfort will simply make the experience of riding better and less taxing.